DavidMoCe/GAN-MNIST-FASHION/README.md

 - **LATENT_DIM**: Dimension of the noise vector used as input to the generator.
 - **BATCH_SIZE**: Number of images processed per batch during training.

-During training, the generator and discriminator compete in a zero-sum game.
+During training, the generator and the discriminator compete in a game where the improvement of one makes it more difficult for the other.
 The discriminator tries to correctly classify real and generated images, while the generator tries to deceive the discriminator by creating images that look real.
 The losses of both models are calculated using *Binary Cross-Entropy*.

 ### Training Progress 📈
 At the end of each epoch, a set of images produced by the generator is generated and displayed to visualize the progress.
 The model saves the generated images at each epoch and allows you to see how they improve over time.